Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Mouth or perianal irritation if beads are chewed or retained in the mouth, or if stool is very frequent.
+- Oral irritation: mouth or perianal irritation if beads are chewed or held in the mouth.

 Onset Time